johnmwangi/Github-Searcher/README.md

 Web browser
 Internet connection Offline copy available if you fork and save in your computer as a file Link to the app:
-Click the link to view this awesome website. https://rkatana.github.io/git-search/

 ## Known Bugs:
 The app doesn't implement search service.
 The app only shows my repos Noticed any other bug?
 KIndly contact me on roduor41@gmail.com